Hornerca/Heart-Health-Classification/README.md

 ## ROC Curve for Extra Tree
 An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters:
-- True Positive Rate
+- True Positive Rate (Correct classification of Heart Disease diagnosis)
-- False Positive Rate
+- False Positive Rate ( Incorrect classification of Heart Disease diagnosis)

 ![Alt Text](https://github.com/Hornerca/Heart-Health-Classification/blob/main/ROC.png)